0xy-tools/cpoi/README.md

 ## Server

-You will be able to get the server code here (php/sql).\
+You will be able to get the server code here (php/sql).

-## Client
+## Client (submodule)

-There is a command line interface to simply use it from a terminal [cpoi-cli](./cpoi-cli/).
-If you only want the CLI, you can clone the [cpoi-cli](https://github.com/MagicTINTIN/cpoi-cli) repo.
+There is a command line interface to simply use it from a terminal [cpoi-cli](https://github.com/MagicTINTIN/cpoi-cli).
+If you only want the CLI, you can clone the [cpoi-cli](https://github.com/MagicTINTIN/cpoi-cli) repo.\
+To clone everything **`git clone --recursive https://github.com/MagicTINTIN/cpoi`** or `git clone https://github.com/MagicTINTIN/cpoi && git submodule update --init`.

 ---
 # Available requests